shadowboxingapp/shadowboxingapp.github.io/_posts/1900-01-02-community-program.md

 Anyone above the legal majority of their country can participate.
 Participation is limited at one time per person.

-You also have to agree to have the video used by the Shadow Boxing App for educational and promotional usage, included but not limited to the app itself, the app's youtube channel, blog or instagram page.
+**You also have to agree to have the video used by the Shadow Boxing App for educational and promotional usage**, included but not limited to the app itself, the app's youtube channel, blog or instagram page.
 You can already see some people who participated in the past [on our Youtube Channel](https://www.youtube.com/@shadowboxingworkout1467/videos).

 ## Participating